-Other Non-Interest Expense.
 Other non-interest expense for 2013 increased \$12.6 million, or 9.0%, compared to 2012.
-The increase during 2013 was primarily related to the write-down of certain land and other assets totaling \$7.2 million during the first quarter of 2013.
-Approximately \$6.2 million of this amount was related to the write-down of certain long-term bank-owned property in downtown San Antonio that was made available for sale.
+The increase during 2013 was primarily related to the aforementioned write-down of certain land and other assets totaling \$7.2 million during the first quarter of 2013.
 Additionally, other components of other non-interest expense with significant increases during 2013 included professional services expense (up \$3.8 million), ATM expense (up \$3.4 million), check card expense (up \$1.6 million) and travel, meals and entertainment expense (up \$522 thousand).
 The increases in the aforementioned items were partly offset by decreases in sundry losses from various miscellaneous items (down \$1.0 million), advertising/promotions/public relations expense (down \$962 thousand), amortization of net deferred costs related to loan commitments (down \$665 thousand) and regulatory examination fees (down \$373 thousand).
-In 2013, professional services expense included \$1.3 million and travel, meals and entertainment expense included \$130 thousand in costs incurred associated with the pending acquisition of WNB Bancshares.
-See Note 21 - Pending Acquisition in the accompanying notes to consolidated financial statements included elsewhere in this report.
-The increase in ATM expense was related to a branding arrangement entered into in 2012 that more than doubled the number of ATM machines, as further discussed below.
+In 2013, professional services expense included \$1.3 million and travel, meals and entertainment expense included \$130 thousand in costs related to the then pending acquisition of WNB Bancshares.
+The increase in ATM expense was related to a branding arrangement entered into in 2012 to be the exclusive cash-machine provider for CST Brands, Inc. Corner Stores in Texas that more than doubled the number of ATM machines the Corporation operated.
 Advertising/promotions expenses were higher in 2012 in part due to an expanded marketing campaign that began in 2011.